ndronos/c-nomorph/HowStufWorks.md

 Libraries are very important in C because the language supports only the most basic features that it needs...
+Anything that extends beyond the basics must be written by a programmer.

 (HowStuffWorks, 2017) pp. 8